HeranYang/hyper-GAE/README.md

 ## Requirements
 All experiments utilize the TensorFlow library.
-We recommend the following package versions:<br>
+We recommend the following package versions:
 * python == 3.6
 * tensorflow-gpu == 1.10.0
 * numpy == 1.19.2